carlsoncoder/audit-webhook-go/README.md

 There is also a multi-stage build Dockerfile in the repo that you can use to build a Docker image with this binary.
 You can create it with the following command:

     docker build -t audit-webhook-go .

+If you just want to use deploy it to a running Kubernetes instance, you can just deploy the YAML file (set your own environment variables first).